Your Voice at Dow Jones & The Wall Street Journal

 GRIEVANCES and DISCIPLINE

-If you’re called into a disciplinary meeting, you must receive 3 hours notice.
+If you’re called into a disciplinary meeting, you must receive two hours’ notice.
 You can request that a union representative attend as an observer.
 Find a union representative in your office.

 Grievances must be submitted in writing, within 45 days after the alleged grievance occurred.
 If not resolved in timely fashion, the union can request arbitration.